dwatson202/scsuwork/README.md

 This was an interesting class.
 It had a lot of different topics.
 Computer history, command line scripts, programming in ASM, and more.
 My most notiable acheivement from this class was having a ASM program compile and work correctly on the first try.
 I thought I made a mistake.
 It doesn't happen like that.

-- See lab 10, 11, and 12 for ASM programming in x32.
+- See lab 8, 9, 10, 11, ASM programming in x32.
+- Lab 12 is an intro to bash scripting.
 - Wrote a term paper on Linux and its different parts.
 (File is not found at this time)